 (https://www.nobelprize.org/prizes/peace/)

-The 2023 peace prize laureate
+The 2023 Nobel Peace Prize laureate

 Narges Mohammadi